Cessilye R. Smith

 Cessilye Smith is the founder and CEO of Abide Women’s Health Services, which exists to improve birth outcomes in communities with the lowest quality of care by offering healthcare and complimentary services that are easily accessible, holistic, evidence-based and free from judgment.

-As CEO of a start-up nonprofit, Cessilye has had to wear many hats such as, managing development including major gifts and a 1 million capital campaign, operations of an easy access clinic, and program implementation and evaluation.
-Cessilye began her almost decade of experience as a maternal and racial justice activist after going through the challenges of her own birth story.
-Now she is not only committed to advocating for justice and dismantling oppression, she is also building a new liberating reality where Rest, Resist, and Restore are the actions that guide her.
+As CEO of a start-up nonprofit, Cessilye has had to wear many hats such as, managing development including major gifts and a 2.5 million capital campaign, operations of an easy access clinic, and program implementation and evaluation.
+Cessilye began her twenty years of leadership experience and almost decade of experience as a maternal and racial justice activist after going through the challenges of her own birth story.
+Now she is not only committed to advocating for justice and dismantling systems of oppression, she is also building a new liberating reality where Rest, Resist, and Restore are the actions that guide her.